skyss0fly/IdlePY/README.md

 What do you do?
 Fight, run, explore, help
 run
-fred has chosen run. you have ran and lost 10 stamina, you now have 90 stamina explore fred is going exploring, youe health is 15 explore fred is going exploring, your health is 15, but whats this, you have ran into a Dragon, what do you do?
+Fred has chosen run. you have ran and lost 10 stamina, you now have 90 stamina explore
+Fred is going exploring, youe health is 15 explore
+Fred is going exploring, your health is 15, but whats this, you have ran into a Dragon, what do you do?
 Fight
 You fought with the dragon and have lost 5 health, your health is now 10
 ```